The disturbing death of the unknown hiker, Mostly Harmless, in Cypress National Preserve

 The man called himself “Mostly Harmless” because it was said he enjoyed the work of Sci-Fi Writer Douglas Adams and the Hitchhiker’s Guide to the Galaxy series.

-Police were able to confirm that he had also used the alias “Ben Bilemy” to register at several hostels whilst hiking.
+Police were able to confirm that he had also used the alias “Ben Bilemy” to register at several hostels while hiking.

 He told trail angels and other hikers that he was coming from Brooklyn and that he spent a decade in the tech industry and was working on a hikers’ app.
 He may have been born in Baton Rouge, Louisiana but no one mentioned a strong accent.